 Above the fold in the March 11th, 1962, Reading Eagle.

 Berkshire Knitting Mills Building 202 – better known perhaps as the “clock building” – has been sold to Schoener Candies, Inc., 216 Buttonwood St., it was announced yesterday by BKM.
-The building faces Reading Avenue in West Reading and will be occupied by the Schoener firm in mid-summer, with more than 200 persons being employed there, it was disclosed.… Read the rest
+The building faces Reading Avenue in West Reading and will be occupied by the Schoener firm in mid-summer, with more than 200 persons being employed there, it was disclosed.… Read Full Article

 The old red building was just demolished the other day, to make room for parking for what will be UGI’s new headquarters.
 Now is as good a time as any to take a look at it’s history, which encompasses over 100 years of use.